LCAV/easy-dsp/docs/docs/messages-ref.md

 ## WSAudio > Client

-This connection is only one-way: WSAudio sends messages to the webapp or the python program.
+This connection is only one-way: WSAudio sends messages to the webapp or the Python program.

 #### Connection